srvk/DiViMe/docs/source/install.md

 Testing Yunitator...
 Yunitator passed the test.

-Testing DScore...
+Testing the evaluation pipeline...
-Yunitator passed the test.
+The evaluation pipeline passed the test.

 Congratulations, everything is OK!